adrelanos/aeternity-wiki/Understanding-æternity.md

 The State Channel design enables off-chain, or off-network, verification of transactions, data and smart-contracts.
 If the verification in the channel fails, the Blockchain is asked to resolve and acts as a judge between parties.
 This mechanism permits a very high transnational throughput and parallel processing of smart-contracts by allowing their independence from the network.
 Hence, æternity's strengths lie in the programmability of complex relationships for large numbers of users and in the parallel handling of high volumes of products and information.
 State channels allow for increased privacy in that only the parties participating in a smart contract know about the contents of that smart contract.
 When a channel is settled on-chain, the only information being put onto the Blockchain is the transnational value that was exchanged.
 No contracting state is stored on-chain, so all channels are independent of each other.
-Transaction speed is limited only by bandwidth, so æternity's scalable smart contract systems improves upon the centralized scaling solutions that are available today.
+Transaction speed is limited only by bandwidth, so æternity's scalable smart contract systems improve upon the centralized scaling solutions that are available today.

 For more information refer to [State Channel](http://www.jeffcoleman.ca/state-channels/).
 Also see [[State Channels]].

 # How does æternity work?

 In public Blockchains currently (Bitcoin, Ethereum, ...) whenever a system upgrade needs to be done, a hard fork is required.
 This leads to heated discussions among all value holders.
-Even simple changes, like correcting an arbitrary set variables in the source code, painfully obvious in the block size debate in Bitcoin, or the “ DAO” issue in Ethereum, seem to be very hard to agree on in a system where not all the users’ incentives are aligned with those of decision makers.
-This can cause deep Schisms in the community, which would sometime endanger the value and reliability of any Blockchain.
+Even simple changes, like correcting arbitrary set variables in the source code, painfully obvious in the block size debate in Bitcoin, or the “ DAO” issue in Ethereum, seem to be very hard to agree on in a system where not all the users’ incentives are aligned with those of decision makers.
+This can cause deep Schisms in the community, which would sometimes endanger the value and reliability of any Blockchain.

 The problem here is that  the decision-making process for a protocol upgrade or change is not well defined, lacks transparency and more importantly, it still uses legacy mediums, like forums, discussion websites or even requires sometimes physical meetups to try to reach a consensus.
 It is neither decentralized and nor done on the Blockchain. æternity aims to improve this process and thus gain an important competitive advantage.